dstreev/hadoop-cli/README.md

 ### Building

-This project requires the artifacts from https://github.com/dstreev/stemshell , which is a forked enhancement that has added support of processing command line parameters and deal with quoted variables.
+This project requires the artifacts from https://github.com/dstreev/stemshell , which is a forked enhancement that has added support of processing command line parameters and deals with quoted variables.

 ### Basic Usage
 HDFS-CLI works much like a command-line ftp client: You first establish a connection to a remote HDFS filesystem,